Archive for the ‘Doctrine of Man’ Category

 [That is, even unsaved people do “good” things.
 They are not meritorious in God’s eyes, but they are good/beneficial rather than bad/destructive. ]

 c.
-Men are at all times as bad as they could possibly be (2 Timothy 3:13 [show]2 Timothy 3:13 [13]while evil people and impostors will go on from bad to worse, deceiving and being deceived.
-(ESV)
+Men are at all times as bad as they could possibly be (2 Timothy 3:13).

 1. Total depravity does mean: